by Fintan Dunne, rta0 Founder

 “Yeah….”
 I answer casually with a wave of my hand.
 I sit in and belt up.
 There is a part of me tough as a Vietnam vet; a war landscape most of my life.

-So here’s good news for those who want to end the carnage of destroyed lives and fractured families.
-Good news for all who have skin in the game.
+Sentiment however, won’t prevent tomorrow’s road tragedies.
+Determination and human ingenuity will.
+So here’s good news for those who want to see an end to destroyed lives and fractured families.

 I became an Apple ‘tech’ pioneer in 1981.
-Reinvention via human factors technology is the very blood in my veins.
-So I began to invent a smartphone app which prevents road accidents.
-Smartphones are just widespread enough to facilitate a road safety smartphone app which would avert a multitude of tragic outcomes.
+Reinvention via human factors technology is the blood in my veins.